-I recommend continuing to employ \\\\\ of the 196 workers presently employed by the company.
+I recommend continuing to employ of the 196 workers presently employed by in the company.

-The full results of this experiment appear in Rubinstein (2006).
-Six groups of students were approached by e-mail and asked to respond to a series of questions via the Internet.
-The groups comprised undergraduate students in the departments of economics, law, mathematics, and philosophy at Tel Aviv University; MBA students at Tel Aviv University; and undergraduates in economics at the Hebrew University of Jerusalem.
-I will refer to the six groups using the abbreviations EconTAU, Law, Math, Phil, MBA, and EconHU.
+The full results of this experiment appear in Rubinstein (2006).^{fn11} Six groups of students were approached by e-mail and asked to respond to a series of questions via the internet.
+The groups were comprised of undergraduate students in the departments of Economics, Law, Mathematics and Philosophy at Tel Aviv University; MBA students at Tel Aviv University; and undergraduates in Economics at the Hebrew University of Jerusalem.
+I will refer to the six groups using the abbreviations Econ-TAU, Law, Math, Phil, MBA, and Econ-HU.